 The House of Terror Museum in Budapest stands as a stark reminder of – and a monument to – fascist and communist regimes (and their victims) leading up to and following World War II.
-The museum was opened in 2002 in the building that was used by the Arrow Cross Party, AVH (Hungarian Secret Police), and Nazi Party.
+The museum opened in 2002 in the building used by the Arrow Cross Party, AVH (Hungarian Secret Police), and Nazi Party.

 We decided to visit on October 23 – Day of the Republic – the 60th anniversary.
 The initial reasoning for this was that museums are free on national holidays, and we were on a budget.
 But we would come to realize a certain poignancy to our decision to visit that day.
 The Day of the Republic commemorates the revolution of 1956, and the overthrow of the Arrow Cross Party on November 10.

 Growing up in the US attending public school, history classes rarely cover Hungary.
 Usually nothing more than the most generic of world history is taught if not directly related to the US.
 So this museum really brought to light an important and dark period of history I was completely unaware of.

 Our day started early, as we assumed that the museum would get crowded and that we might have to wait a while to get in.
 And we did.
 The line wrapped around the side of the building for about a hundred meters or so and slowly meandered it’s way to the front door.
 On the outside were pictures of victims and martyrs from the Nazi, Arrow Cross Party, and Soviet Communist Occupation.

 Walking through the front entrance, ominous music played, conveying the cold Soviet demeanor that would be the motif of the museum.
 It took us a few minutes to get through and drop our coats and cameras at the storage area.
 No photography of any kind is permitted.
 Initially, we assumed it was busy because of the holiday, but it turns out that the museum is usually busy.
 So prepare for crowds.